 5. Access to and Correction of Personal Information

-There is no charge for making a request for your personal information and/or sensitive personal information, correcting your information, or associating a statement regarding accuracy with the personal information and/or sensitive personal information.
+There is no charge for making a request for your information, correcting your information, or associating a statement regarding accuracy with your information.
 However, where for a legal or other reason we are not required to provide you with access to the information, a mutually agreed intermediary may be considered to allow sufficient access to meet the needs of both parties.
-To make a request to access or correct any information MYND Initiative Inc. holds about you, please contact our Privacy Officer in writing at email@example.com, or alternatively, call us at +61 488 235 421.
+To make a request to access or correct any information MYND Initiative Inc. holds about you, please contact our Privacy Officer in writing at firstname.lastname@example.org, or alternatively, call us at +61 488 235 421.

 MYND Initiative Inc. may require you to verify your identity and specify what information you require.
-Although no fee shall be charged for accessing your personal information or sensitive personal information, or making a correction, we may charge a fee to retrieve and copy any material.
+Although no fee shall be charged for accessing your information, or making a correction, we may charge a fee to retrieve and copy any material.
 If the information sought is extensive, we will advise the likely cost in advance.

-The Australian Privacy Principles contained in the Federal Privacy Act 1988 (Cth) and the Health Privacy Principles contained in the Health Records and Information Privacy Act 2002 (NSW) require that we not store your personal information and/or sensitive personal information for longer than necessary.
+The Australian Privacy Principles contained in the Federal Privacy Act 1988 (Cth) and the Health Privacy Principles contained in the Health Records and Information Privacy Act 2002 (NSW) require that we not store your information for longer than necessary.
 In particular, the Health Privacy Principles impose certain obligations about the length of time health records may be stored.

 6. Storage, Management and Security of Personal Information

-Our members, volunteers and contractors are required to respect the confidentiality of your personal information and/or sensitive personal information, and your privacy.
+Our members, volunteers and contractors are required to respect the confidentiality of your information, and your privacy.
 We have steps in place to protect your information that we hold from misuse, loss, unauthorised access, modification, interference or disclosure by use of various methods, including locked storage of paper records and password access rights to computerised records, as well as any other appropriate technical and/or organisational measures.

-In addition to the above, and in accordance with our Records Management Policy, MYND Initiative Inc. shall:
+In addition to the above, and in accordance with our Records Management Policy, we at MYND Initiative Inc. shall:

-- ensure that before it discloses any personal information and/or sensitive personal information to an overseas recipient including a provider of information technology (IT) services such as servers or cloud services, establish that they are privacy compliant; and
+- ensure that before we disclose any information to an overseas recipient including a provider of information technology (IT) services such as servers or cloud services, establish that they are privacy compliant; and

 - as much as possible, ensure that our data is up-to-date, accurate, complete and relevant to the functions we perform.